Response General Settings

 Response entity The entity the bot will use to receive data from the external app and pass it into the conversation context.
 This field is automatically filled in with the Response Entity set on the selected REST Connector Action if the Scope is Global.

-Response entity id collection This field is automatically ticked if the Response Entity set on the selected REST Connector Action, is expected to be a list of records.
+This option is automatically selected if the response entity, as defined in the selected REST Connector Action, is expected to return a list of records.

 Iterate by (JSON PATH Expression)